By Todd Bersuch

+As soon as we packed into Manuel’s family van I knew then it was the start of another adventurous Baja trip.
 My brother Kory, Jesse, Brandon and I were ready to slay some fish!
 Loaded with multiple guns each, we were geared up for Pargo in holes, Wahoo in blue water and whatever else the land of the giants had to offer.
 The two hour drive from Cabo to the Sea Sniper Baja in El Sergento seemed short because the excitement and anticipation of shooting the first fish lurked hard among us all.
 With water temps being so high last year, we scheduled this trip earlier in the season so we could hopefully present better results.
 Regardless, warm or cool water, it was inevitable that this trip would strengthen friendships, bring about new challenges and learning experiences and ultimately go down as another incredible dive trip.

 Day one I jumped in with my 2 band 130cm and my “know-it-all” mentality.
 I saw Wahoo right away and instantly proceeded to take the shot, only to watch my shaft sink out 20 feet before the fish – 100 foot of visibility and farming hard!
 Kory’s magical flasher drew all the fish, including Wardo’s fish that proceeded to swim around him as soon as they got a glimpse of it.
 At times, the Wahoo would be making love with it, leaving Kory with a perfect shot down through the head.
 By mid afternoon Kory had already put two Wahoo on the boat.
 Around the same time a big yellow presented itself in front of Jesse.
 He fought long and hard before, sadly, losing it to the abyss.
 He also simultaneously was fighting a gnarly sinus infection that would not ease up and further added challenge to his dives.